HomeTypes of ShipsWhat are RORO Ships?

 • The reversing of road vehicles on vehicle decks and ramps;

-• Insufficient or incorrectly applied lashings or wrong use of Lashing equipment or of inadequate strength having regard to the mass and centre of gravity of the vehicle and the weather conditions likely to be encountered during the voyage;
+• Insufficient or incorrectly applied lashings or wrong use of Lashing equipment, or of inadequate strength with regard to the mass and centre of gravity of the vehicle and the weather conditions likely to be encountered during the voyage;

 • Free play in the suspension of vehicles;